prolific-sunder/CS-2450-UVSim/README.md

 ### GUI Functionality
 Within the GUI window, the user will have access to the following functionalities:
--Load File Button – Select a BasicML program file (.txt) to load into memory.<br>
+-Load File Button – Select a BasicML program file (.txt) to load into memory.
+Each load will open a new memory tab.<br>
 -Run Program Button – Execute the loaded program line by line.<br>
 -Reset Program Button – Restore memory, accumulator, and program counter to their initial state.<br>
 -Theme Settings Button – Allows user to configure primary and secondary color scheme, can also reset to UVU default<br>